-There are a couple of benefits of signing in to Windows 10 with a Microsoft account: you can use the digital personal assistant Cortana, download and install apps from the Store, and sync your settings across your PCs.
+There are a couple of benefits of signing in to Windows 10 with a Microsoft account: you can use the digital personal assistant Cortana, download and install apps from the Store (not required for free apps), and sync your settings across your PCs.

 For instance, if you’re using a local user account and have signed in to the Store app using a Microsoft account, you will often see prompts asking to enter your local user account to easily convert your local user account into Microsoft account.